Mubasher0755/e-portfolio/week7.md

 ![Screenshot](image/ARTEFACT1(7).png)

-**Source:** Watchorn, J 2026, *World IP Day 2026: Copyright, Creativity, and the Future of AI in Australia*, Electronic Frontiers Australia, viewed [date], <https://efa.org.au/world-ip-day-2026-copyright-future-ai-australia/>.
+**Source:** Watchorn, J 2026, *World IP Day 2026: Copyright, Creativity, and the Future of AI in Australia*, Electronic Frontiers Australia, <https://efa.org.au/world-ip-day-2026-copyright-future-ai-australia/>.

 **Summary:**
 The main idea of this article is that copyright is not a barrier to innovation.
 Instead, this system provides a huge benefit and supports creativity and fair use.
 However, the article explains that Australia is trying to weaken copyright protection so AI companies can train their systems more easily.
 This is unfair because creators' work is being used without their permission.
 As a solution, the author suggests Australia should follow the European Union's AI Act, which is more transparent and fair.